Constant Contact Review: Build Your Brand With Email Marketing & More

 Once you have your emails set up, you click Continue and get to the next screen.
 You get a lot of options here.

-You can set the campaign title, tell Constant Contact what lists you want this email going to, and the subject line that you want for your email:
+You can set the campaign title, tell CC what lists you want this email going to, and the successful subject line that you want for your email:

 Further down the page, you get some sats in regards to open rate, click rate, deliveries, bounces, and other metrics.